Affiliate marketing is a word game.

 - Keep marketers from mentioning certain competitors or concepts

 There are also different types of swipe copy.
-Social swipe is for social media posting, video swipe, etc. Try to add as much to the swipe file as possible to give your affiliates the material they need to convert.
+Social swipe is for social media posting, video swipe is for videos, and so on.
+Try to add as much to the swipe file as possible to give your affiliates the material they need to convert.

 How Do I Write Swipe Copy?

 There are a few best practices to remember when you're writing swipe copy for affiliates.
 You should consider these practices before you pick up a pencil, start up a computer, or save any examples:

 - Your target audience is more important than you

 - Write multiple versions

 - Have rules and guidelines clearly listed